-Personulation 2600-100.
-Mathematical principles of electronic switching for - 125 DIGITAL ELECTRONICS FOR TECHNICIANS 4 credits Prerequisite: 2600:100.
-Mathematical principles of electronic switching for logic-based systems and examination of methods of switching syntheses. - 155 MICROPROCESSOR ASSEMBLY
+- 100 BASIC ELECTRONICS FOR TECHNICIANS 5 credits Corequisites: 2030:151 and 152.
+Fundamentals of electrical/ electronic operations, linear devices and instrumentation essential to electrical/electronics maintenance and troubleshooting.
+Laboratory. - 125 DIGITAL ELECTRONICS FOR TECHNICIANS 4 credits Prerequisite: 2600:100.
+Mathematical principles of electronic switching for logic-based systems and examination of methods of switching syntheses.

-LANGUAGE PROGRAMMING

-Corequisite: 2600:125.
-The in-depth coverage of assembler language and architecture for 8088-based systems. - PERSONAL COMPUTER SERVICING 4 credits Prerequisite: 2600:100, 2440:151; corequisite: 2600:190.
+155 MICROPROCESSOR ASSEMBLY LANGUAGE PROGRAMMING 2 credits Corequisite: 2600:125.
+The in-depth coverage of assembler language and architecture for 8088-based systems.

+- 160 PERSONAL COMPUTER SERVICING 4 credits Prerequisite: 2600:100, 2440:151; corequisite: 2600:190.
 Techniques for isolating and correcting faults in personal computers including the use of software diagnostic routines and electronic test equipment. - 180 MICROPROCESSOR SERVICE PRACTICUM 2 credits Corequisite: 2600:160.
-Work experience in the repair of microprocessorbased equipment using failed or malfunctioning equipment. - 185 MICROPROCESSOR SERVICE PRACTICUM SEMINAR 1 credit Corequisite: 2600:180.
-Integrates on-the-job technical experience acquired in 2600:180 with the fundamental concepts and skills acquired through course work.
+Work experience in the repair of microprocessor-based equipment using failed or malfunctioning equipment.

+185 MICROPROCESSOR SERVICE 1 credit PRACTICUM SEMINAR

+Corequisite: 2600:180.
+Integrates on-the-job technical experience acquired in 2600:180 with the fundamental concepts and skills acquired through coursework.